-- 3.1.1 The methodology for this Appropriate Assessment (AA) stage 1 of the Stevington Neighbourhood Development Plan is an extension of that used for the HRA for the Bedford Borough Local Plan to 2030 (Bodsey Ecology 2018). - 3.1.2 The HRA for the Bedford Borough Local Plan to 2030 considered the following possible threats: - Increased public recreation, causing disturbance to birds, damage to vegetation, increased littering / flytipping or leading to management compromises (e.g. grazing being restricted). - Air pollution, air-borne pollutants - Human induced changes in hydraulic conditions - Invasive non-native species - Pollution to groundwater (point sources and diffuse sources) - Reduction in water quality, from increased discharges of sewage and surface water drainage, or from pollution incidents, either during or after construction. - Disruption to the flight paths of birds and mammals. - 3.1.3 The threats were assessed for a number of European sites that are geographically connected by environmental pathways to Bedford Borough.
-The site objectives of each European site were considered at this stage (Appendix 1) in order to determine if there were ecological pathways that could connect the Stevington Neighbourhood Development Plan to the European sites.
+- 3.1.1 The methodology for this Appropriate Assessment (AA) stage 1 of the BNP is an extension of that used for the HRA for the Bedford Borough Local Plan to 2030 (Bodsey Ecology 2018). - 3.1.2 The HRA for the Bedford Borough Local Plan to 2030 considered the following possible threats: - Increased public recreation, causing disturbance to birds, damage to vegetation, increased littering / flytipping or leading to management compromises (e.g. grazing being restricted). - > Air pollution, air-borne pollutants - Human induced changes in hydraulic conditions - Invasive non-native species - Pollution to groundwater (point sources and diffuse sources) - Reduction in water quality, from increased discharges of sewage and surface water drainage, or from pollution incidents, either during or after construction. - > Disruption to the flight paths of birds and mammals. - 3.1.3 The threats were assessed for a number of European sites that are geographically connected by environmental pathways to Bedford Borough.
+The site objectives of each European site were considered at this stage (Appendix 1) in order to determine if there were ecological pathways that could connect the BNP to the European sites.
 The seven European sites were: Portholme SAC; The Ouse Washes SAC/SPA/Ramsar; The Wash SPA/Ramsar; Upper Nene Valley Gravel Pits SPA/Ramsar; The Nene Washes SAC/SPA/Ramsar; Eversden and Wimpole Woods SAC; Chilterns Beechwoods SAC.
-The AA stage 1 for the Bedford Borough Local Plan to 2030 demonstrated that there would be no likely significant effects on all but Portholme SAC and The Ouse Washes SAC/SPA/Ramsar. - 3.1.4 The threat from "Air pollution, air borne pollutants" was screened out of the Bedford Borough Local Plan to 2030 because none of the European sites were close enough to Bedford Borough for there to be an effect and extra road-use would mostly avoid the main routes passing close by the Upper Nene Gravel Pits SPA because there are more direct routes from Bedford to major national routes.
+The AA stage 1 for the Bedford Borough Local Plan to 2030 demonstrated that there would be no likely significant effects on all but Portholme SAC and The Ouse Washes SAC/SPA/Ramsar.
+Following analysis of the BNP there were no newly identified likely significant effects that had not already been identified in the Bedford Borough Local Plan to 2030. - 3.1.4 The threat from "Air pollution, air borne pollutants" was screened out of the Bedford Borough Local Plan to 2030 because none of the European sites were close enough to Bedford Borough for there to be an effect and extra road-use would mostly avoid the main routes passing close by the Upper Nene Gravel Pits SPA because there are more direct routes from Bedford to major national routes.
 Therefore, this threat will not be considered in any Appropriate Assessment for Neighbourhood Plans within Bedford Borough.